speakeasy-sdks/clerk-sdk-php/README.md

 | `$rawResponse` | *?\Psr\Http\Message\ResponseInterface*  | The raw HTTP response |
 | `$body`        | *string*                                | The response content  |

 When custom error responses are specified for an operation, the SDK may also throw their associated exception.
 You can refer to respective *Errors* tables in SDK docs for more details on possible exception types for each operation.
-For example, the `verifyClient` method throws the following exceptions:
+For example, the `verify` method throws the following exceptions:

 | Error Type          | Status Code         | Content Type        |
 | ------------------- | ------------------- | ------------------- |